matthias-bs/loraE22/README.md

    - AUX signal timing (in Configuration mode, AUX cannot be used to detect completion of command/response sequence)
 2. The E22 or E32 modules do not seem to be suitable for LoRaWAN communication (e.g. The Things Network)
+3. See https://github.com/matthias-bs/loraE22/issues/6 for compatibility issues with newer (V2.1) E22 modules

 ## Minimal NodeMCU-ESP32 hardware setup